What is Yacon?

 How to use Yacon.

 It is suggested that taking a teaspoon of yacon each day provides the best benefits (because of the high fiber it can cause unpleasant experiences to take more than that until your body is used to it).
-It has a sweet caramel like flavour which makes this very easy to do, but it also is easy to include in daily food by using it as a substitute for sugar.
+It has a sweet caramel-like flavor which makes this very easy to do, but it also is easy to include in daily food by using it as a substitute for sugar.
 Try adding it to chocolates, using it in a salad dressing, or as a topping on pretty much anything - you get to boost your immune system, benefit your health and feel like you're having a treat all at the same time!